Pumapard: History

 In his Guide, Dr. Heck described it as a little grey puma with large brown rosettes.
 Another hybrid between the same species, but with a puma for sire and a leopard for dam, was recently at Stellingen; it resembled the female parent in form as may be seen from the reproduction from a photograph taken there.

 According to Carl Hagenbeck (1951), a male cougar and female leopard produced a hybrid male cub that was reared by a Fox Terrier bitch at Hagenbeck Tierpark, Hamburg (fostering being normal practice at this time).
 This male hybrid was intermediate between the cougar and leopard in color and pattern, having faint leopard spots on a cougar-colored background.
 The body length was much less than either parent, while the tail was long, like the cougar.
-Hagenbeck apparently bred these hybrids at the suggestion of an unidentified menagerie owner; however, the hybrids were considered dull and uninteresting.
-Modern geneticists find them more interesting because the leopard and the cougar were not considered to be closely enough related to produce offspring.
+Hagenbeck bred these hybrids at the suggestion of an unidentified menagerie owner; however, the hybrids were considered dull and uninteresting.
+Modern geneticists find them more interesting because the leopard and the cougar were not considered to be closely related enough to produce offspring.

 H. Petzsch (1956) mentioned that puma/leopard hybrids had been obtained by artificial insemination.
 H. Hemmer (1966) reported the hybrid between a male Indian leopard (P. p. fusca) and a female puma as being fairly small, with a ground color like that of the puma and having rather faded rosettes.

 The hybrids were additionally reported by C. J. Cornish et al. (undated), R. Rörig (1903), T. Haltenorth (1936), and O. Antonius (1951).